-At KIPP Empower we want everyone to succeed and be on or above grade level at the end of the school year.
-To ensure this happens, analyzing student achievement data will be paramount as this data helps us create intervention groups using the Response to Intervention (RTI) approach.
-Our intervention program, led by full-time teachers, will target core content, and utilize technology and differentiation techniques.
-For our reading intervention, intervention teachers will support students by providing more opportunities to read at their level and scaffold whole group lessons to meet the needs of these students.
-The Intervention Team will analyze school-wide technology reports to identify students who need guidance with using our adaptive software effectively during independent work time.
-As a school, we will commit our time and resources to this structure, and we want to ensure that it is working for students who need the extra push during independent time.
-Lastly, in terms of differentiation, teachers will differentiate lesson plans with small groups to meet the specific needs of these groups during phonics and guided reading.
-Teachers will gain a deep understanding of individual student needs and create a roadmap to differentiate instruction.
+At Promesa Prep we want everyone to succeed and be on or above grade level at the end of the school year.
+To ensure this happens, analyzing student achievement data is paramount as this data helps us create intervention groups using the Responsive to Intervention (RTI) approach.
+Our intervention program, led by full-time teachers, targets core content, and utilizes technology and differentiation techniques.
+For our reading intervention, intervention teachers support students by providing more opportunities to read at their level and scaffold whole group lessons to meet the needs of these students.
+The Intervention Team analyzes school-wide technology reports to identify students who need guidance with using our adaptive software effectively during independent work time.
+As a school, we commit our time and resources to this structure, and we want to ensure that it is working for students who need the extra push during independent time.
+Lastly, in terms of differentiation, teachers differentiate lesson plans with small groups to meet the specific needs of these groups during phonics and guided reading.
+Teachers gain a deep understanding of individual student needs and create a roadmap to differentiate instruction.

-As for math intervention, teachers support the overall math vision by providing high-quality instruction for students with the largest gaps in mathematical skills and understanding, all with the aim of ensuring students' long-term mathematical success.
-Teachers will accomplish this by properly identifying intervention students, their strengths, and their gaps by using high-quality assessments, then creating individualized goals for each student based on an intervention scope and sequence that prioritizes whole number operations and rational numbers.
-Intervention curriculum will focus on conceptual understanding through the use of concrete and pictorial representations and explicitly making connections to the procedural skills and applications.
-Students who are able to achieve mastery on these goals will be reintroduced to their grade-level scope and sequence.
-Math intervention will include these major components:
+As for math intervention, our goal is to support Promesa Preps overall math vision by providing high-quality instruction for students with the largest gaps in mathematical skills and understanding, all with the aim of ensuring students' long-term mathematical success.
+We will accomplish this by properly identifying intervention students, their strengths, and their gaps by using high-quality assessments, then creating individualized goals for each student based on an intervention scope and sequence that prioritizes whole number operations and rational numbers (fractions and decimals).
+Intervention curriculum focuses on conceptual understanding through the use of concrete and pictorial representations and explicitly making connections to the procedural skills and applications.
+Students who are able to achieve mastery on these goals are reintroduced to their grade-level scope and sequence.
+Math intervention includes these major components: